allejok96/nordea2homebank/README.md

-# nordea2homebank
+# Nordea2HomeBank

-Convert CSV files from Nordea to HomeBank readable format (bash script)
+This very simple bash script uses sed to convert CSV files downloaded from [Nordea.se](https://www.nordea.se/) to a format that can be imported into [HomeBank](http://homebank.free.fr/).